edgarsbeerzinjsh/RpslsGame/README.md

 ---

-## Level 2
+## Level 1

-- You have predefined 3 computer players
+- You play vs computer three rounds.
-- Each of them have name and it should be shown in play time
-- You play with each computer player three rounds
+- You type in your decision for each round
-- To become the winner, you need to defeat all of them
+- After three rounds, winner is player with more round wins